Exploring Baja California’s Dunas de Soledad

 Dunas de Soledad

-At the time of my visit, both states happened to be in the same time zone, but I’d recommend confirming this before your visit to avoid potential confusion.
-This will be less of an issue if you’re visiting independently.
+At the time of my trip, both states happened to be in the same time zone, but I’d recommend confirming this before your visit to avoid potential confusion.
+This will be less of an issue if you’re visiting with your own car.

 As mentioned, I’d hired a taxi from town.
-And fortunately, there happens to be cell reception out here, so my driver was able to call me to tell me he was on his way.
+And fortunately, there happens to be cell reception out here, so my driver was able to call me to tell me he was on his way to pick me up.

 Dunas de Soledad